anthobarbarich/pc2020/content/covid-19-update.md

 **I really can’t make it to Paradise City 2021, what can I do?**

-If you really need your money back please contact us at info@paradisecity.be before the 28th of June 2020 (also possible per ticket).
+That’s too bad but we understand.
+You can always sell your ticket to a friend or on Ticketswap.
+That way you’re helping us ensure Paradise City will exist next year.
+You bought the ticket at green card or early bird value, so it should be fairly easy to sell your ticket on Ticketswap.
+If you really need your money back please contact us at info@paradisecity.be before the 28th of June 2020 (also possible per ticket)